Dermatology after dark logo

 Seborrheic Dermatitis (Seb Derm)

 inflammation of the scalp consisting of dry scaling lesions.
-May also occur on the forehead nasolabial folds, eyebrows, or vermillion border of lips.
+May also occur on the forehead, nasolabial folds, eyebrows, or vermillion border of lips.
 Can be itchy, red, and greasy.
-Treated with topical creams and scalp solutions
+Treated with topical creams and scalp solutions.

 Second degree burns (Also called a partial thickness burn)